emilyjyang/Quant-AOC-Cell_B-M_morphology/README.md

 ---

 ## Citation
-If you use this macro in your research, please cite:
+If you use these macros in your research, please cite:
-> Emily J. Yang, *AOC-Cell_B-M_morphology-v1.ijm: FIJI Macro for Yeast Mother–Bud Morphology Quantification*, [2025].
+> Yang, E.J.-N., Filpo, K., Boldogh, I., Swayne, T.C., and Pon, L.A.
+"Tying up loose ends: an actin cable organizing center contributes to actin cable polarity, function and quality control in budding yeast." submitted.
+[2025]

 ---